KIML

-KIML (1270 AM) is a radio station broadcasting a News Talk Information format.
-It is licensed to Gillette, Wyoming, United States.
-The station is currently owned by the Basin Radio Network, a division of Legend Communications of Wyoming, LLC.
-It features programming from Fox News Radio and Wyoming Cowboys sports.
+KIML (1270 AM) was a radio station broadcasting a news/talk format.
+It was licensed to Gillette, Wyoming, United States.
+The station was owned by the Basin Radio Network, a division of Legend Communications of Wyoming, LLC.
+It featured programming from Fox News Radio and Wyoming Cowboys sports.

 KIML and its four sister stations, KAML-FM, KGWY, KLED and KDDV, are located at 2810 Southern Drive, Gillette.
-KIML's transmitter site is north of town, on Hannum Road.
-The translator for KIML shares the tower with KGWY and KLED near the station's studios.
+KIML's transmitter site was north of town, on Hannum Road.
+The translator for KIML shared a tower with KGWY and KLED near the station's studios.